 How Do Generators Work?

 We already know that a generator converts mechanical energy obtained from an external energy source into electrical energy.
 That’s easy enough to say, but do we truly understand what that means?

 Contrary to what its name may imply, a generator does not actually create its own electrical energy.
 Modern-day generators work on the principle of electromagnetic field.
-The machine is designed to take mechanical energy supplied to it and use it to establish movement of electric charges.
-That is where the output comes from.
+The machine is designed to take mechanical energy supplied to it and use it to establish the movement of electric charges.
+That is where the power output comes from.
 Micheal Faraday discovered that the above flow of electric charges could be induced by moving an electrical conductor, such as a wire that contains electric charges, in a magnetic field.
 This movement of the magnetic field creates a voltage difference between the two ends of the wire or electrical conductor

 To force the movement of electric charges, every generator needs an engine—just like your car.
 And similar to your car, the engine needs to be fueled by something.